 - The best time to see Manta Rays is April and May

-- The best time to see the famous Mola Mola, Oceanic sunfish is from August to October.
+- The best time or season to see the famous Mola Mola, Oceanic sunfish is from August to October.

-- The worst season to dive is during the monsoon from December to February (December, January, February) when heavy rain makes the visibility not so good on the East and North coasts Bali dive sites.
+- The worst season to dive is during the monsoon from December to February (December, January, February and sometimes March) when heavy rain makes the visibility not so good on the East and North coasts Bali dive sites.
 During this period, consider going diving in Komodo National Park as this is the Manta Ray season!